dixitdeveloper/garden/src/site/notes/Ch-1 Concepts and theories of Business Ethics.md

 ### 2. Define ethics, morals, values, etiquettes and professional code.
 (3,4 Marks)

+**Ethics:** A set of moral principles.
+They affect how people make decisions and lead their lives.
+- Ethics is the process of questioning, discovering and defending our values, principles and purpose.

+**Morals:** are your ideas about right and wrong, especially how you should act and treat other peoples.
+- standards of good behaviours.

+**Morality:** is the belief that some behaviours is right and acceptable and that other behaviour  is wrong.

 ### 3. Difference between personal ethics and professional ethics.
 (4 Marks)